William-Rohm/MailSimUserGuide/README.md

 </MailDelete>
 ```

-If there are only 3 emails currently in the Inbox folder, this is the warning generated:
+In the above example, if there are only 3 emails currently in the Inbox folder, MailSim generates the following warning:
 ```
 5/15/2016 3:55:24 PM Warning : MailDeleteBySubjectOp : Only 3 email(s) in the folder, adjusting the number of emails to delete from 10 to 3
 ```